Guide to Work, Study, Travel and Living Abroad

 With father in Leptis Magna, Libya (1963).

-Between the ages 8-10, Gregory slowly made his way with his parents through much of Western and Eastern Europe—including several months in the Soviet Union while his mother researched her book on Russian cultural history—in yet another VW bus.
+Between the ages 8-10, Gregory slowly made his way with his parents through much of Western and Eastern Europe — including several months in the Soviet Union while his mother researched her book on Russian cultural history — in yet another VW bus.

 A painted Romanian church encountered during our journey through the Soviet Union.

-He was then sent to a local French public school for a year near Paris without knowing a word of the language.
-There, Hubbs lived, by chance, next to the first hippie commune in France, played with their rock band in avant-garde nightclubs in Paris as the drummer to great reviews, met members of the Living Theatre, and came to see and know more than a child his age probably should.
+There, Hubbs lived, by chance, next to the first hippy commune in France, played with their rock band in avant-garde nightclubs in Paris as the drummer to great reviews, met members of the Living Theatre, and came to see and know more than a child his age probably should.

 Thanks to his adventurous and well-educated parents, by age 10, Gregory could thus lay claim to having been tugged through more Mesopotamian, Egyptian, Greek, and Roman temple ruins, cathedrals, mosques, and museums than his peers.
 He had initiated an expansive reading of folklore, mythologies, religious texts, literature, and history that profoundly influenced his future education, imagination, perspectives, and identity as a world citizen.